 How to Manage Inbound Prospects with Call Tracking

 Successful businesses are meticulous with their online marketing lead reporting.
-They know exactly what ads the lead clicked on, what web pages they visited, and what device was used.
+They know precisely what ads the lead clicked on, what web pages they visited, and what device was used.

 But did you know 88% of consumers searching for a local business on their smartphone end up calling the business?